american-swim-team/.github/profile/README.md

 discord.gg/swimserver

 ## 🧾 Details on the servers
 Our servers tend to use more realistic car models than competitors and reward for consistency and synergy instead of speed.
 Players running our cutup script are rewarded for driving along with other players, which creates a unique atmosphere.
-Currently, the cutup script is only available on our paid servers, and we run the following maps:
+Currently, the cutup script is available on all servers, but doesn't save your highscore because changes are still being made.
+Here are the maps we tend to run, more are on the way:
 - SRP (Shutoku Revival Project)
 - FDR (Franklin D. Roosevelt East River Drive) [Patreon Map](https://www.patreon.com/andrepradiktha/posts)
 - JRP (Jackie Robinson Parkway) [Patreon Map](https://www.patreon.com/andrepradiktha/posts)